Vocabulary learning: Deliberate vocabulary learning

+However, retrieval practice should not be equated with repetition alone.
+Repeated exposure can provide additional opportunities to encounter a word, whereas retrieval requires the learner to attempt to access previously studied information from memory.
+Consequently, deliberate vocabulary learning activities can differ substantially in their effectiveness depending on whether learners are asked to actively retrieve the target word and how retrieval opportunities are distributed over time.

 Incidental vocabulary learning

 Another type of vocabulary learning is called incidental vocabulary learning.
 By its nature, incidental vocabulary learning is one of the key aspects of language acquisition.
 This concept, which is also referred to as passive learning or implicit learning, is the process of acquiring vocabulary without placing the focus on specific words to be learned.
 It is deemed that this type of learning should occur with low-frequency words as the first few thousand words are better learned through deliberate learning approach.
 However, this may be hampered by the fact that several encounters with a word are needed before it is committed to memory, which may not be possible with low-frequency words.

 Alemi and Tayebi as well as Schmitt link incidental vocabulary learning with the communicative context.
-The former stress that incidental vocabulary learning occurs by "picking up structures and lexicon of a language, through getting engaged in a variety of communicative activities", while the latter indicates that producing language for communicational purposes results in incidental learning.
+Alemi and Tayebi stress that incidental vocabulary learning occurs by "picking up structures and lexicon of a language, through getting engaged in a variety of communicative activities", while Schmitt indicates that producing language for communicational purposes results in incidental learning.

 There are a number of factors which affect the occurrence of incidental vocabulary learning.
 Most scholars agree that the best way is through extensive reading.
 Restrepo Ramos indicates that "there is strong evidence that supports the occurrence of incidental vocabulary learning through reading for meaning comprehension".
 However, as research shows, 95% of the words must be familiar to the reader to understand a text.
 According to Nation, this figure is even higher, i.e., 98%.
 Huckin and Coady, on the other hand, argue that "extensive reading for meaning does not automatically lead to the acquisition of vocabulary.
 Much depends on the context surrounding each word, and the nature of the learner's attention", while Dodigovic finds that it is the approach that matters, i.e., the bottom-up processing of readings is better than the top-down.
 Thus, to develop incidental vocabulary learning, learners should be exposed to words in different informative contexts, following the bottom-up processing of the readings.